-We are pleased to say that in an ever more competitive global market, student recruitment is strong, as is our worldwide reputation as a leading voice in music education and artistic creativity.
-Targeted interventions through our Learning and Participation department, RNCM Young Projects and RNCM Pathfinder, in addition to Junior RNCM and curriculum-based student placements, enable us to reach children, young people, families, the vulnerable and the elderly on a significant scale, while our performance programme offers a range of events to public audiences all year round.
+In a very competitive global market, student recruitment remained strong for 2023 entry, as did our international reputation as a leading voice in music education and artistic creativity.
+Targeted interventions through our Creative Engagement department, RNCM Engage, RNCM Young Programmes and Young Projects, in addition to Junior RNCM and curriculum-based student placements, enabled us to reach children, young people, families, and local communities on a significant scale, while our performance programme offered a range of exciting events to public audiences.
+This included collaborations with professional partners Manchester Camerata, Manchester Collective, Opera North and the Chamber Orchestra of Europe, two appearances at the BBC Proms with the BBC Philharmonic and Edvard Grieg Kor, a substantial project as part of Manchester International Festival, and two special broadcasts on BBC Radio 3.